llouis01/COIL/README.md

 # Data-Analysis
-Projects on analysis of data
+Projects on analysis of data conducted in class during my senior year in the economics program.